jnvshubham7/ChatsApp/README.md

    Open the project in Android Studio and build the app using the IDE's build and run commands.

-Now you should be able to explore and test the ChatsApp on your local development environment.
+Now you should be able to explore and test ChatsApp in your local development environment.

+## New Features

+- **Sign in with Google**: Simplifies the login process for users.
+- **Enhanced UI**: Redesigned interface for a more intuitive user experience.
+- **Dark Mode/Light Mode**: Allows users to switch between themes, with dark mode showing dark icons and backgrounds.
+- **Notification Support**: Receivers get notifications for new messages.
+- **Fragment Navigation**: Uses fragments to navigate between chat and status sections, similar to WhatsApp.
+- **Unread Message Count**: Displays the number of unread messages.
+- **Message Sorting**: Messages are sorted based on the latest time.
+- **Double Tick Status**: Indicates message status with single and double ticks.